 - Unpaid bills and eviction notices

-- Changes in power of attorney, life insurance policies, property titles, and trusts
+- Changes in the power of attorney, life insurance policies, property titles, and trusts

 - Missing cash, valuables, or property